-In figure 2 two examples of an amber filament light source (PY21W) are shown.
-One sample made of amber glass has a high percentage of direct light emission (~90%; i.e. only minor reflections due to the lead-in structure and the ghost images) whereas the second sample using an amber coating has a lower percentage of direct light emission (~70%; due to additional haze from the coating material).
-Hence, for the given examples of PY21W filament light sources in figure 2 the minimum percentage value of the luminous flux emitted from the box into the given viewing direction(s), the so-called Direct-Flux-Ratio DFR, shall be 80%.
+In figure 3 two examples of an amber filament light source (PY21W) are shown.
+One sample made of amber glass has a high percentage of direct light emission (~ 90%; i.e. only minor reflections due to the lead-in structure and the ghost images) whereas the second sample using an amber coating has a lower percentage of direct light emission (~70%; due to additional haze from the coating material).
+Hence, based on given examples of PY21W filament light sources in figure 3 the minimum percentage value of the luminous flux emitted from the box into the given viewing direction(s), the so-called Direct-Flux-Ratio DFR, could be set to 80%.

-Figure 2: PY21W-samples with amber glass (left) and with amber coating (right)
+Figure 3: PY21W-samples with amber glass (left) and with amber coating (right)